Creative Imagination

 McNiff, Shaun, Art Heals: How Creativity Cures the Soul, 2004thesis

 I take dreaming, not waking, as my paradigm for creative imagination.
-From the point of view of dreaming perception, an image is a place, an environment in which we find ourselves… the image is of a quasi-physical nature, presenting itself as if it were physical.
+From the point of view of dreaming perception, an image is a place, an environment in which we find ourselves … In the world of creative imagination we encounter quasi-physical presences

-Bosnak establishes dreaming as the paradigm case for creative imagination, arguing that images in this register are quasi-physical environments that command genuine embodied responses.
+Bosnak proposes dreaming as the epistemological paradigm for creative imagination, arguing that imaginal images are quasi-physical environments with autonomous presences rather than mental representations.

 Bosnak, Robert, Embodiment: Creative Imagination in Medicine, Art and Travel, 2007thesis

-the Imagination, which places it at once in the sensible and the intelligible, in the senses and in the intellect, in the possible, the necessary and the impossible, so that it is a 'pillar' (rukn) of true knowledge, the knowledge that is gnosis (ma'rifa), without which there would be only a knowledge without consistency.
+the intermediary character of the Imagination, which places it at once in the sensible and the intelligible, in the senses and in the intellect, in the possible, the necessary and the impossible, so that it is a ‘pillar’ (rukn) of true knowledge, the knowledge that is gnosis (ma’rifa)

 Corbin, Henry, Creative Imagination in the Sufism of Ibn Arabi, 1969supporting